AllanOliveiraM/sarah-residential-automation/README.md

 # Sarah Residential Automation
-**sarah-residential-automation** Residential Automation is an Artificial Intelligence Project using Arduino platform and Python systems.
+**sarah-residential-automation** is an Artificial Intelligence Project using Arduino platform and Python systems.
 **Project created only** for the purpose of learning architecture and software development.